Core Architecture and Routing Patterns in FastAPI: A Production Blueprint

 return UserResponse(user_id=user_id)

-3. Dependency Injection & Service Layer Architecture
+3. Dependency Injection and the Service Layer

 from fastapi import Depends, HTTPException, status